 Students will be introduced to the idea of a worldview and to several contemporary, living worldviews.
 The course specially emphasizes the content and plausibility of Christianity as a worldview.
 It does not presume prior knowledge of or commitment to Christianity or any other worldview.
 Freshmen on academic probation are not eligible during their first semester.
 Fall and spring semesters.

 PL 210-G Aesthetics/2

 An introduction to the philosophy of art.
 Includes a comparative study of visual arts, dance, theater, and music as aesthetic expression.
 Student will experience galleries, museums, theaters, concerts, and/or performances as they explore the fine arts.
 Prerequisite: Consent of instructor.
-Interterm, even-numbered years.
-(Not acceptable for Core Curriculum credit in Bible, Religion, and Philosophy, but is an option for Core Curriculum fine arts requirement.)
+Spring semester, even-numbered years.

 PL 250-G/450-G Topical Philosophical Seminars/2-4